 As my wife began to put the many pieces together to start a new dental practice in Austin, I had the privilege to come alongside her and help with the “business” end of launching.
 In doing so, I managed our small business software selection process across our small business medical technology stack, did hands-on evaluation of all the small business startup software tools and systems, and implemented and configured the tech stack, including the dental office phone system.

 While I had plenty of experience starting and scaling online businesses, as a dentist, my wife was going to launch a “brick and mortar” operation.
-The advancements in medical office phone system technology, namely cloud-based solutions, provided a lot of options, and through research and some trial and error, we now use the best dental practice phone system.
+The advancements in medical office phone system technology, namely cloud-based solutions, provided a lot of options, and with research and some trial and error, we now use the best dental office phone system.

 We Use RingCentral Phones in My Wife’s Dental Office

 RingCentral has given my wife tremendous flexibility in how she runs her dental practice, increased professionalism of the practice as a whole, increased efficiency across her team, and, it’s been a far more affordable solution than we ever thought possible.